onap/vnfrqts-requirements/docs/Chapter5.rst

 updates, the SDC generated environment file will contain the same values as the uploaded file.

-Use of Environment Files when using OpenStack “heat stack-create” CLI
+Use of Environment Files when using OpenStack "heat stack-create" CLI
 ---------------------------------------------------------------------

 When ONAP is instantiating the Heat Orchestration Template, certain